ghc-proposals/ghc-proposals/proposals/0000-severe-warnings.rst

   I briefly considered ``-Wfatal``, but that’s a lie – these errors are *not* ``fatal``, else we couldn’t turn them into warnings.

+* We could leave out ``missing-fields``.

+  It is less severe than ``missing-methods`` (no possibly recursive default methods, clear runtime error), so we could leave it out if we want to tread more carefully.

 * We could add more warnings to the group right away.